Ratchet & Clank: All 4 One: Reception

-Before the game was released, fan reception was mixed, with the major complaint being the focus of four-player co-op.
 All 4 One received polarized reviews, with a Metacritic score of 70/100 indicating "mixed or average reviews".
 IGN gave the game an 8/10 citing as a step backwards from A Crack in Time.
 The most negative review has come from Destructoid who gave the game 4/10 and said "Ratchet & Clank: All 4 One should have been about $15, five hours shorter, and released on the PlayStation Network.
 It's a game that does a disservice to the high pedigree of the Ratchet & Clank series and takes too far a departure from what made such an excellent series".
 GameSpot gave the game a 7 out of 10.
 Game Informer gave it an 8.75 out 10, saying "This Is One For All The Fans Of Co-op Platforming."
 Morgan Webb of X-Play gave the game a 3 out of 5, praising the variety, story, and saying it will keep fans satisfied for the next game, but criticizing the glitches, easy puzzles, and more kid-friendly tone.